Physical fitness is crucial in the Coast Guard, ensuring personnel are ready for the demanding tasks they face.

 The training is essential for building the strength, endurance, and resilience needed to serve effectively.

-Physical Fitness Test (PFT) Requirements
+Physical Fitness Test (PFT) Requirements for Coast Guard Recruits

 The Physical Fitness Test (PFT) is a critical component of Coast Guard basic training, designed to assess recruits’ physical capabilities.